grafana/grafana/docs/sources/tutorials/authproxy.md

 ### Apache Container

-For this example we use the offical Apache docker image available at [Docker Hub](https://hub.docker.com/_/httpd/)
+For this example we use the official Apache docker image available at [Docker Hub](https://hub.docker.com/_/httpd/)

 * Create a file `httpd.conf` with the following contents